 - Contact: Mistinguette Smith, Principal

 - MSmith Consulting is well-known for masterful group facilitation and result-oriented meetings and convenings.
-The organization places a high value on achieveing measurable outcomes and understands that change requires leaders who model clarity and confidence.
+The organization places a high value on achieving measurable outcomes and understands that change requires leaders who model clarity and confidence.

 - Contact oneTILT